Hundreds of migrants picked up between Libya and Italy

 The coastguard posted pictures of detained sub-Saharan African migrants sitting in an inflatable rubber boat on the beach in the dark.

-Libya is the main departure point for migrants attempting to reach Europe by sea.
-More than 600,000 migrants have crossed the central Mediterranean to Italy over the past four years as people smugglers took advantage of a security vacuum in Libya.

-Since last summer the rate of departures dropped significantly after smugglers in the Libyan town of Sabratha struck a deal with the Tripoli government to halt their activities and were then pushed out of the town by rival armed groups.

-Reporting by Ahmed Elumami and Erol Dogrudogan; Writing by Aidan Lewis; Editing by Stephen Powell
+Additional reporting by Ahmed Elumami in Tripoli; Writing by Aidan Lewis; Editing by Stephen Powell, Peter Graff and Diane Craft